dockercask/dockercask/README.md

 clipboard will be updated.
 This update will also persist to any other running xephyr windows.

+### slack

+For slack to close properly you will need to uncheck "Leave app running in notification area when the window is closed".
+Hardware acceleration should also be disabled.

 ### keylogger test

 This will demonstrate an example X11 keylogger